 This approach does work to an extent, but it will usually mean that the Victim feels justified in their opinion that you don’t care and have let them down.
 If you have exited the scene at this point it may not have any further impact on you, but if you to have to re-engage with the person playing that Victim role at some point you may find your past action of ‘walking away’ has created further issues for the relationship.

-a) move to a recognition of what is going on for them:
+a) Move to a recognition of what is going on for them “I can see that this is hard for you right now”

 It’s still not guaranteed to resolve things, as quite often we are very attached to being ‘right’ about our perspectives when in the Drama Triangle, but it might give the conversation a bit of space to move in a different direction.